cloudfoundry/community/toc/rfc/rfc-draft-repository-ownership.md

 Removal of a repository corresponds either to transferring it to another GitHub organization or to deleting the repository entirely, neither of which should be undertaken lightly.
 The CF community SHOULD ensure that either of these cases receives thorough consideration and scrutiny before proceeding.

+Proposed changes to repository ownership SHOULD be submitted for consideration as a pull request on the [Cloud Foundry community repository](https://github.com/cloudfoundry/community) that modifies the charter documents of the appropriate Working Groups.
+As per [RFC 0003](rfc-0003-pr-only-workflow.md), a pull request is preferable in order to provide visibility in the CF community, to encourage asynchronous discussion across time zones, and to reduce fragmentation of discussion.

 ### Ownership change approvals